-- I can withdraw earnings from my Roth IRA before retirement tax- and penalty-free if my account meets the 5-year rule plus more specifications.
+Potential to withdraw earnings from my Roth IRA before retirement tax- and penalty-free if my account meets the 5-year rule plus more specifications

 The IRS allows Roth IRA account owners to take qualified distributions without imposing taxes or penalties.
 For starters, I must have had the account for 5 years.
 Specifically, IRS rules state that the distribution must be “made after the 5-year period beginning with the first taxable year for which a contribution was made to a Roth IRA set up for your benefit.”